arizephyr123/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Both of these array methods Will iterate through each object in an array (like a for loop) .forEach will change each object in the original array and .map will copy it to another array keeping the original array unchanged.

 2. What is the difference between a function and a method?

+Function is just a reusable block of code.
+A method is a function for a specific class of objects to use.

 3. What is closure?

+Closure is the ability to access a variable from outside the function using it.

 4. Describe the four rules of the 'this' keyword.

+-Global/window- everything in the browser window or file -Implicit - to the left of the .
+-Explicit- the ‘this’ is named for .call, .bind and .apply uses -New binding- the object instance that is being created is the ‘this’

 5. Why do we need super() in an extended class?

+Super in combination with extends does the same thing as parent.call().
+It indicates a child so that properties and methods can be accessed by the children.

 ## Project Set up